Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-With prop bets available for Tatum, let's examine some stats and trends to help you find good wagers.
+With prop bets in place for Tatum, let's look at some stats and trends to assist you in making good selections.

 Jayson Tatum Prop Bets vs. the Heat